surveashwini/Javascript-concepts/README.md

     	    Call stack: All function calls will form a stack of frames

     	    WebAPIs: The WebAPIs are built into your web browser.
 They are not part of the Javascript language itself, although they are built on top of the core Javascript language, which lets you to use them in your 		     Javascript code.
       		     Eg: Canvas API, Fetch API, Geolocation API, HTML Drag and Drop API, Service Workers API

     	    Callback queue / message queue: The callback queue basically consists of all the callback functions in a queue.

-For eg: The callback added in the setTimeout function will be placed in the callback queue.
+	    	     Eg: The callback added in the setTimeout function will be placed in the callback queue.

 	    Lets take an example to understand this better: